 In addition to having the 5 basic stages of filtration, this system also offers:

-• UV (Ultraviolet light) Filter to destroy bacteria and other mcroorganisms in well water
+• UV (Ultraviolet light) Filter to destroy bacteria and other microorganisms in well water

 • Alkaline Filter to add beneficial minerals back to the RO water